ChetahPangestu/Zero-Hope/Assets Evaluation/Readme.txt

 Drop any new asset here for evaluation/sorting!

 DO NOT JUST DROP IT INSIDE THE SOURCE FOLDER!
-I WILL KILL YOU IF YOU DO.

-Just kidding, I will not condone murder, ever.

-But seriously, don't do that.